 Proposed Statute Amendment

-The Board of Governors shall consist of up to twenty-five (25) members: The members of the Board of Executives, the Deputy Presidents, and any additional members appointed by the President.
-The Board of Governors will be an advisory body to the Board of Executives.
+The Board of Governors shall consist of up to - twenty-one (21) members affiliated with IOJT member institutions The members of the Board of Executives including the IOJT officers and all elected or appointed, Deputy Presidents.The Board of Governors will be an advisory body to the Board of Executives.
 The decisions will be made by a simple majority vote in the minimum presence of 8 members.
 In the case of parity of votes, the President has a casting vote.
 The Board of Governors shall determine its procedure and mode of voting.

 Explanation: Reenforces the IOJT member institute affiliation established in Article 7.